 We are in the process of declassifying our Board after our shareholders approved management's proposal to transition to one-year terms for our directors at the 2021 annual general meeting.
 Our Board is currently divided into three classes designated Class I, Class II and Class III.
 The term of office for each of our Class I and Class III directors expires at this year's Annual General Meeting.
-The term of office for each of our Class II directors expires at this year's Annual General Meeting.
-The term of office for each of our Class II directors expires at this year's Annual General Meeting.
+The term of office for each of our Class II directors expires at our annual general meeting in 2023.